 Panigrahi noted a study from Aviation International News which showed that 42% of manufacturers in the aerospace sector are looking to implement AR/VR technologies (among other advanced automation technologies) in the next twelve months.

 Like many industrial sectors, the automotive industry was particularly hard hit by COVID-19.
 Panigrahi said that many car manufacturers completely shut down or scaled back their operations in March after the widespread outbreak of COVID-19.
 He added that the automotive industry faced a second blow in the summer as many plant workers decided to remain home for fear of catching the virus while working at the manufacturing facilities.

-As more manufacturer look to implement AR/VR technology to address the labor issues created by COVID-19, Panigrahi stressed that operations managers should pay close attention to the technology infrastructure surrounding any AR/VR platforms they assess for use in their plants.
+As more manufacturers look to implement AR/VR technology to address the labor issues created by COVID-19, Panigrahi stressed that operations managers should pay close attention to the technology infrastructure surrounding any AR/VR platforms they assess for use in their plants.
 “Choose a platform that is cloud-enabled,” he advised, “so that projects can truly scale when needed.
 Manufacturers are overcoming their growth limitations by leveraging cloud-based (or remote server-based) AR/VR platforms powered by distributed cloud architectures and 3D vision-based artificial intelligence.
 These cloud platforms provide the desired performance and scalability to drive innovation in the industry at speed and scale.”